joniram/my-website/index.md

 <!-- # About -->
 <div>
 <p>
-I'm a PhD student in the Cambridge Research Laboratory of Toshiba Europe.
+I'm a researcher at the Cambridge Research Laboratory of Toshiba Europe, after having recently completed my PhD research (currently writing up my thesis).
 I also hold an MSc and a BSc from TU Munich.
-My research is focused on developing quantum dot based LEDs suitable for quantum information applications, in particular for quantum communication.
+I currently investigate solid-state lidar systems.
+During my PhD I focussed on developing quantum dot based LEDs suitable for quantum information applications, in particular for quantum communication.
 </p>
 </div>